 The CN Tower is the main landmark in Toronto.
 I’m partial to those sky towers since every major city has one and they all look the same.
 But in this case it is worth the visit.
 Make sure you come in early because people line up since morning.
 The view from up to gives you a perspective on how huge Toronto really is.
 There’s an added option of an Edge Walk, for $150 you can walk around the edge of the top plate of the tower.
 There are safety measures, like getting strapped in a harness but I probably couldn’t do it anyway.
 I’d rather be a daredevil in the virtual reality of video games.
 The Rec Room (https://www.therecroom.com/) is a true playground for man-children like myself.
 I don’t even know where to start with this one.
 It’s an enormous building full of arcades, restaurants, clubs and cutting-edge VR equipment.
 There’s even an axe-throwing range so you can role-play Friday 13th’s Jason while downing a pitcher of brew.

 If you’re too old for this kind of stuff, or you’re a recovering video game addict then there might be better options.
-Like the Kensington district.
+You could explore for instance the Kensington district.
 It feels like a mix between new age San Francisco and Brooklyn.
-There are coffee and book shops, second-hand clothing, some really unique stuff.
-And the constantly changing graffiti in the narrow alleys.
+There are coffee and bookshops, second-hand clothing, some really unique stuff.
+And the constantly changing graffiti in the narrow alleys is a treat for the eye.
 Kensington is the perfect spot to spend your afternoon, sipping on a latte and smoking a spliff.
 It’s legal now in Canada.
 Or the Art Gallery of Ontario (AGO), you wouldn’t have thought that the museum was established in 1900, looking at its modern exteriors.
 It’s quite impressive; just wait till you see all the impressive collections it houses.